goober99/lisp-gui-examples/survey.md

 without too much effort.
 It interfaces with Tk, not with the C library bindings, but with a named pipe to `tclsh8.6`, and there is a configurable section that begins with the string `NON-PORTABLE` in comments.
-The file already comes with implementations for a dozen different Scheme implementations (like Bigloo, Gauche, and Kawa) that can just be uncommented.
+The file already comes with implementations for over a dozen different Scheme implementations (like Bigloo, Gauche, and Kawa) that can just be uncommented.
 For a quick GUI for some utility you've written for your own use, Tk isn't that bad, but I wouldn't use it for anything other people were going to see.